aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 region of pixels.
 This is self-explanatory for 1D, 2D and 3D texture targets.

-For PIPE_TEXTURE_1D_ARRAY, the box::y and box::height fields refer to the array dimension of the texture.

-For PIPE_TEXTURE_2D_ARRAY, the box::z and box::depth fields refer to the array dimension of the texture.
+For PIPE_TEXTURE_1D_ARRAY and PIPE_TEXTURE_2D_ARRAY, the box::z and box::depth
+fields refer to the array dimension of the texture.

 For PIPE_TEXTURE_CUBE, the box:z and box::depth fields refer to the faces of the cube map (z + depth <= 6).

+For PIPE_TEXTURE_CUBE_ARRAY, the box:z and box::depth fields refer to both the face and array dimension of the texture (face = z % 6, array = z / 6).

 .. _transfer_flush_region: